-Figure 1.3 shows how a network would look with all these internetwork devices in place.
+The picture below shows how a network would look with all these internetwork devices in place.
 Remember that the router will not only break up broadcast domains for every LAN interface, but it will also break up collision domains as well.

-On the top internetwork in figure 1.3, you’ll notice that a bridge was used to connect that hub to a router.
+On the top internetwork in the picture, you’ll notice that a bridge was used to connect that hub to a router.
 The bridge breaks up collision domains, but all the hosts connected to both hubs are still crammed into the same broadcast domain.
 Also, the bridge only created two collision domains, so each device connected to a hub is in the same collision domains as every other device connected to that same hub.
 This is actually pretty lame, but it’s still better than having one collision domain for all hosts.